-On an annual basis, FTE is considered to be 2,080 hours (8 hours a day, five days a week).
-However, this figure doesn’t consider deductions for vacation, jury duty, sick time or holidays.
-If these deductions are considered in the calculations, FTE could be as low as 1,680 hours a year.
+FTE is considered to be 2,080 hours (8 hours a day, 5 days a week) on an annual basis.
+However, this figure doesn’t consider paid time off deductions for vacation, jury duty, sick time or holidays.
+If these deductions are considered in the calculations, FTE could be 1,680 hours a year.

 When Is a Job Part-Time?